lnoSlevin/block_easyenrol/README.md

 After block is inserted to yours system, you can use QR code or 6 digit code for enrolling to the course via Easy Enrollments <https://moodle.org/plugins/enrol_easy> method.

+## UPDATE for Moodle 4.0 ##

+Block is functional gateway for actual version of Easy Enrolment Method.

 ## License ##

 2021 Lukas Celinak <lukascelinak@gmail.com>